GTFOMG/EEGEpochNet-project/README.md

 # EEGEpochNet-project
-Code and dataset of this study
+The code and data related to this project will be uploaded after the paper is accepted.